aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 - Select Enable for my organization to apply the trail to all accounts.
 - Choose the existing S3 bucket used to collect CloudTrail logs
 - Configure KMS encryption for security.
+- Configure CloudWatch Logs if monitoring is required.
 - Under Event type, check Data events.
 Switch to Basic event selector
-- Click S3 and choose either to trail for all bucker or specific S3 buckets.
+- Click S3 and choose either to trail for all bucket or specific S3 buckets.
-- Configure CloudWatch Logs if monitoring is required.
 - Review and Click Create trail.

 ## Troubleshooting